volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - First start may take several seconds, especially with armv6 because the chroot structure is built a this moment.

 Last changes

+October 8th

+Now works with volsimpleequal and brutefir plugin

 September 30th